ljw1004/csharpspec/csharp/expressions.md

 ### Cast expressions

-A *cast-expression* is used to explicitly convert an expression to a given type.
+A *cast_expression* is used to explicitly convert an expression to a given type.

 ```antlr
 cast_expression